iterative/dvc.org/content/docs/command-reference/import-url.md

 \* Notes on remote locations:

-- HDFS, HTTP, and WebDav **do not** support downloading entire directories, only single files.
+- HDFS, HTTP, WebDav, and WebHDFS **do not** support downloading entire directories, only single files.

 - In case of HTTP,